If you’re consistently failing to focus on marketing your photography products and services, it might be time to

 A reluctance to let go and a desire for perfectionism could be holding you back and stopping you from outsourcing those marketing tasks you don’t enjoy or want to do.
 But, if you can, resist it!

-While outsourcing will obviously cost you money, you could actually end up making far more than you spend on marketing help because you’ve upped your marketing game and are getting more visible!
+While outsourcing your photography marketing will obviously cost you money, you could actually end up making far more than you spend on marketing help because you’ve upped your marketing game and are getting more visible!

 Are you ready to outsource your photography marketing?

 While it’s vital that you proactively market your photography business, it isn’t the case that you need to do it all yourself.

 Outsourcing your photography marketing isn’t something to fear and could well be a game-changer for your business, offering you more time freedom and making your work more enjoyable.

-If you’re interested in finding out more about how I can help you with your PR and marketing, visit my Hire Me page, check out my client testimonials or get in touch to request my Pricing Guide with more information about my done-for-you consultancy packages.
+If you’re interested in finding out more about how I can help you with your PR and marketing, visit my Hire Me page, check out my client testimonials or get in touch to request my Service Guide with more information about my done-for-you consultancy packages.